xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-at-runtime.md

 Suppose you want to override desired capabilities pre-configured in project settings; you can use the above sample code in the test script.

-In the following example, we have defined the desired capabilities for Chrome window-sized 1200x600 in project settings.
+In the following example, we defined the desired capabilities for Chrome window-sized 1200x600 in project settings.
 We want to override this setting to run a test with a Chrome window in private mode sized 100x100.
 Do as follows:

 <img src="https://github.com/Yen8298/docs-images/raw/da382cef70da7f464af14a6d7e8765c7cca37562/katalon-studio/docs/desired-capabilities-override-in-run-time/KS-DC-window-size-1200x600-settings.png" width="70%" alt="Set DC in project settings">